Pause carousel

 All contracts of service shall be concluded in accordance with the institution’s approved People Services practices and procedures.
 This includes offers of employment or paid work for casual hourly-paid temporary or part-time staff, with such offers being made in accordance with the procedures in force from time to time.

-Budget holders shall ensure that the People Services Directorate and the Finance and IT Departments are provided promptly with all information they may require in connection with the appointment, change to terms of employment, resignation or dismissal of employees.
+Budget holders shall ensure that the People and Organisational Development Directorate and the Finance and IT Departments are provided promptly with all information they may require in connection with the appointment, change to terms of employment, resignation or dismissal of employees.

 On occasion the University may pay relocation expenses in connection with staff recruitment.
 The policy and procedures pertaining to receipting of approved relocation expenses will be maintained by the Director of People and Organisational Development and the associated procedures will be maintained by the Director of Finance, Infrastructure and Corporate Services.